alexjwang/PicCode/README.md

 # PicCode

-This project was created at DevFest 2019 at Columbia University by Alexander Wang, Ursula Ott, Joheen Chakraborty, and Michael Jan.
+Created at DevFest 2019 at Columbia University by Alexander Wang, Ursula Ott, Joheen Chakraborty, and Michael Jan.

 ## Project Overview
 ### Motivation